-We transform the figure above to a form which better shows the deviations of its all indices from the Log-Laspeyres l.
+We transform the figure above to a form which better shows the deviations of its all indices from the $Log-Laspeyres\ l$.
 We want to compare indices for different periods and for hypothetical data, where changes in prices and quantities approach zero or some proportional values.
 Therefore, we divide the relative difference of the compared indices by the average relative difference of our six basic indices.
-We define the Shift(p,l) of an index number (say p) in respect to Log-Laspeyres l as the log-difference of p and l in bias units4.
-The unit bias equals the average deviation of times from the central time:
+We define the shift S of an index number (say p) in respect to $Log-Laspeyres\ l$ as the difference of p and l in the log-scale divided by the average deviation of tines from the central tine: